stat301-1-2023-fall/final-project-1-cassielee2025/README.md

 ## Structure

-Data can be found in the /data folder, with raw data in /data/raw.
-A cleaned and joined dataset, `full_air_quality_data.rda`, is located in teh /data folder.
+### Main folder

-There are separate .R scripts for reading in and missingness, univariate analysis, creating functions, the functions themselves, and cleaning and joining data located in the main folder.
+Exploratory data analysis was completed in the order of the numbered .R scripts.
+There are separate .R scripts for functions used to clean and join the data, for bivariate analysis, and multivariate analysis.

-Progress memo .qmd and .html files are also located in the main folder.
+Progress memos 1 and 2, along with the final report and executive summary are also in the main folder.

+### Data

+Raw data can be found in `/data/raw`.

+A cleaned and joined dataset, `full_air_quality_data.rda`, and codebook, `codebook.csv` is located in the `/data` folder.